Jijojoy02/Task1-PortScan_LocalNetwork/README.md

 4. **Capture Packets using Wireshark**
    - Wireshark was run during the Nmap scan to monitor live packet flow.
-   - The packet capture was saved as Wireshark_scan_capture.pcapng.
+   - The packet capture was saved as 'Wireshark_scan_capture.pcapng'.
    - This helped confirm TCP handshakes, SYN-ACK behavior, and filtered states.

 5. **Analyze Discovered Services**